Dorset Joint Railway

 Click diagram for larger image

 Ground Frame.
 S&DJR Signal Instruction No 160 advised that on 21-March-1907 a new 2-lever ground-frame (GF) would be provided on the Colliery siding, as shown in the right-hand diagram above.
-This GF was a typical L&SWR 'knee' frame of the Stevens pattern, but photographic evidence shows that it was manufactured by the Railway & General Engineering Co Ltd of Nottingham (click photo for a larger image).
+This GF was a typical L&SWR 'knee' frame of the Stevens pattern, but photographic evidence suggests that it was manufactured by the Railway & General Engineering Co Ltd of Nottingham (click photo for a larger image).
 Lever 1 in this GF released the Gate Lock lever 5 in the SB, while lever 2 worked the catch-point in place of a previous hand-lever.
 The siding gate was hinged at the end nearer to the main line, with its locking handle at the other end.
 It would appear from photographic evidence in the BR era that the rod run from SB lever 5 passed through the lock mechanism below the gate handle and extended alongside the siding to a release lock next to the GF; the latter ensured that the rodding from SB lever 5 could not be moved to unlock the gate until GF lever 1 had been reversed.
 In addition some form of mechanical 'detection' was provided to ensure that GF lever 2 could not be reversed until the gate had been moved to its open position.

 After the opening of the colliery siding in 1900, there would appear to have been no further substantial change to the overall layout at Midsomer Norton for the remaining life of the station.
 The 1900 Inspection Report did include a reference to the fact that "discs have been ordered but not yet supplied for 10" (the existing points for the goods yard), which would seem to confirm that the original installation of 1886 had no ground signals.
 It is probable, but can not proven in the absence of any relevant correspondence, that ground signals were provided for the new siding in accordance with contemporary practice and the BoT may have requested that the existing siding be equipped at the same time.
 However it should be noted that subsequently SI 216 advised that a "new semaphore ground signal" would be provided in the 'six foot' on 17-June-1910 to control movements from the Down Main into the colliery siding (effectively signal 12PUSH in the diagrams above).
 It is not clear whether this was simply a relocation of the ground signal from outside the Down line into the 'six foot', a replacement of a signal already in that location or in fact the first provision of a signal at that point, in which case had the 1900 work actually included any ground signals for that siding?